 Drama is ideal for cross-curricular learning and is a valuable tool for use in many subject areas.
 In particular, drama develops literacy skills – supporting speaking and listening, extending vocabulary and encouraging pupils to understand and express different points of view.
 Dramatic activity motivates children to write for a range of purposes.

 Drama gives children opportunities to explore, discuss and deal with difficult issues and to express their emotions in a supportive environment.
 It enables them to explore their own cultural values and those of others, past and present.
 It encourages them to think and act creatively, thus developing critical thinking and problem-solving skills that can be applied in all areas of learning.
 Through drama, children are encouraged to take responsible roles and make choices – to participate in and guide their own learning.

-Watch this space for news about our summer 2019 production – it also promises to be sensational!
+Watch this space for news about our future productions – they promise to be sensational!

 Wildwood June 2019 - Whole School Production!